-Notwithstanding the foregoing, Joseph Malchow (who joined our Board in February 2020) will not receive equity compensation for serving on our Board during the term of his consulting agreement with us, which was entered into in April 2019.
+Notwithstanding the foregoing, Joseph Malchow (who joined our Board in February 2020) will not receive equity compensation for serving on our Board during the term of his consulting agreement to assist with and advise us on our digital transformation initiatives and mergers and acquisition opportunities, which was entered into in April 2019.
+Under the consulting agreement, Mr. Malchow received an RSU award of 75,000 shares, which vests on a quarterly basis over three years from April 2019.
+Following expiration or termination of the consulting agreement, Mr. Malchow will receive the equity compensation under the non-employee director compensation policy.